About .eu domain names

 We can answer questions related to .eu domain names and the .eu registry.
 But we cannot help you file an ADR (Alternative Dispute Resolution) case or other legal action.
 Nor can we answer questions about a case that has been filed.
 ADRs are handled by the independent Czech Arbitration Court.

 What happens to the disputed domain name if I win my ADR?

-If the ADR panel accepts your complaint and your are eligible to register .eu domain names (you reside in, or your company is based in the EU), the domain name will be transferred to you after a 30-day appeal period.
+If the ADR panel accepts your complaint and you are eligible to register .eu domain names (you reside in, or your company is based in the EU or in Iceland, Liechtenstein or Norway), the domain name will be transferred to you after a 30-day appeal period.